iHawke/postman-basics/notes.md

 #### 💡 - Summary
 - Postman variables are fundamental to automating testing of the API.
-- Postman environments (environment variables) are good if you have multiple testing environments (localhost, testing, production)
+- Postman environments (environment variables) are good if you have multiple testing environments (Local, QA, PROD)
 - Postman collection variables are saved in the collection.
 - Postman global variables are available to all collection in a workspace.
 - We use Postman global variables as the data we save is not that important after the execution has stopped.